 If you are choosing live crabs, the ones you want are those that are active and alert.
 The sluggish ones are likely to be less healthy and less tasty.
 The larger the better to provide more luscious crab meat.

-To prepare the baste, mix vinegar, oil, ginger, jalapeno, garlic, and cilantro in a bowl.
+To prepare the baste, mix vinegar, sugar, oil, ginger, jalapeño, garlic, and cilantro in a bowl.
 Cover and set aside.

 Preheat grill for medium-high heat.